slicervm/docs.slicervm.com/docs/examples/ha-k3s.md

 Then you can run `kubectx slicer-k3s-ha`, and start using kubectl.

 Your cluster is running in HA mode.

+## Create a HA LoadBalancer for the VMs

 If you would like to create a load balancer for the microVMs, you can do so using the mixctl add-on.